SC grants bail to 5 execs in telecoms case

 A two-judge panel granted bail to Sanjay Chandra, the managing director of Unitech; Vinod Goenka, chairman of Etisalat's India partner DB Group; and three executives from billionaire Anil Ambani's group; who have been held in jail since April.

-The executives are among the three companies and 14 individuals charged in alleged rigging of a 2007/08 grant of lucrative telecoms licences that CAG said cost the government up to $39 billion in revenue.
+The executives are among the three companies and 14 individuals charged in alleged rigging of a 2007/08 grant of lucrative telecoms licences that the Comptroller and Auditor General of India (CAG) said cost the government up to $39 billion in revenue.

 They approached the top court after two lower courts rejected their applications on grounds their release could influence the investigation.